Paid Parental Leave (VI.E.3)

 All medical information relating to Paid Parental Leaves, whether verbal or written, including FMLA medical documentation, shall be kept confidential to the maximum extent possible.
 All medical documents including, but not limited to, medical statements and FMLA medical certifications must be maintained within Human Resource Services in confidential, secure files separate from personnel files.

-Questions regarding the foregoing procedures should be directed to Human Resource Services.
+Questions regarding the foregoing procedures should be directed to Human Resources.

-Any questions or concerns related to special situations should be directed to Human Resource Services.
+Any questions or concerns related to special situations should be directed to Human Resources.

 |Employee||See General Provisions, Notice section of this policy|